gwmod/nlmod/docs/data_sources.rst

 - Groundwater measurements from BRO
 - Well locations and extraction rates from NHI-GWO

+These methods are accessible through the modules within ``nlmod.read``.
 Some of these sources are demonstrated in the following sections:

 .. toctree::
   :maxdepth: 1